Table of Contents

 A return must be filed to obtain a refund if tax was withheld from salaries, wages, pensions, or annuities, or if estimated tax was paid, even if a return is not otherwise required to be filed.
 Also, the decedent may be entitled to other credits that result in a refund.
 These advance payments of tax and credits are discussed later under Credits, Other Taxes, and Payments.

 A surviving spouse filing an original or amended joint return with the decedent, or

 A court-appointed or certified personal representative filing the decedent’s original return and a copy of the court certificate showing your appointment is attached to the return.

-Mr. Green died before filing his tax return.
-You were appointed the personal representative for Mr. Green's estate, and you file his Form 1040 showing a refund due.
-You do not need Form 1310 to claim the refund if you attach a copy of the court certificate showing you were appointed the personal representative.
+Edward Green died before filing his tax return.
+You were appointed the personal representative for Edward's estate, and you file his Form 1040 showing a refund due.
+You don't need Form 1310 to claim the refund if you attach a copy of the court certificate to the tax return showing you were appointed the personal representative.